Study Abroad: The Benefits of Waiting

 What to Do Before You Leave

 - Research: Learn as much about your destination’s history—contemporary and long-term—before you arrive.
 In Mexico, for example, streets are commonly named after important dates and figures hailing from the thousands of years between the Aztec empire’s zenith until the republic’s independence.
 Likewise, resentment still smolders in some corners of Mexico over the contested 2006 election.
 A little bit of familiarity can deepen your understanding of your environment, not to mention open many a conversation.
-Wikipedia is a good starting places, the BBC or the Economist offer historical summaries, country profiles, overviews of contemporary events.
+Wikipedia is a good starting place, the BBC or the Economist offer historical summaries, country profiles, overviews of contemporary events.

 - Don’t freak out!
 Reading travel warnings online, in your guidebook and on the State Department website should be part of your preparation, but don’t let them scare you.
 In my case, I searched frantically for a recommended bottle of DEET-infused bug spray before I left for Mexico; months later, I have yet to use it.
 A few choice medical supplies are important, but you don’t need the whole cabinet—and what you overlook will more than likely be available at local pharmacies.
 The same advice applies to safety abroad: Common sense and a bit of skepticism will keep you out of most scrapes.